HCL-TECH-SOFTWARE/digital-experience/docs/containerization/cw_containerdbtransfer_ibm_db2.md

-# Transfer HCL Digital Experience 9.5 container default database to IBM DB2 {#cw_containerdbtransfer_ibm_db2 .concept}
+# Transfer HCL Digital Experience 9.5 container default database to IBM DB2

 HCL Digital Experience 9.5 installs a copy of Derby as the default database.
 Administrator users can follow these steps to transfer the default database configuration detail to IBM DB2, if preferred for use as the relational database for HCL Digital Experience 9.5 container deployment data.